 Several Peruvian companies sell pre-prepared concentrated chicha morada which you just add water to and serve.
 The taste is similar to the freshly prepared version.
 There are also sachets of powdered chicha morada that are dissolved in water.
 This version still tastes surprisingly good, but any Peruvian would be able to tell that it’s not “real” chicha.
 Then there are also some beverage brands that sell bottled chicha morada at gas stations, bodegas, etc. Depending on the brand and recipe, these can be quite tasty, but definitely don’t measure up to a freshly made chichita.

 It’s interesting to note too, that chicha morada brings health and refreshment to millions of Peruvians, but also brings home the bacon for a considerable group of people; thousands of men and women who derive an income from selling chicha morada on the streets.
+And you’ll find it in most Peruvian restaurants.

 If life gives you lemons, make lemonade!

 Or, as the case may be in Peru, lime-onade.
 This country has an abundance of lime plantations along the coast, and it’s a regular ingredient in many of its dishes and drinks.
 Can you name the Peruvian pisco cocktail that’s basically based on lime juice?
 Of course, it’s pisco sour!
-But freshly squeezed lime juice is also an essential ingredient in chicha, because it really offsets the naturally tart flavor of the purple corn, which is present even after adding sugar.
+But freshly squeezed lime juice is also an essential part of chicha, because it really offsets the naturally tart flavor of the purple corn, which is present even after adding sugar.

 We also recommend you serve the chicha cool or with ice cubes.
 It’s extra tasty and refreshing that way.
 Let’s hope you’re thirsty after reading all this because it’s time to learn how to make chicha morada.